wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 In addition to the text documentation provided here, a `series of videos about RobotBuilder and many other FRC Robotics Engineering topics <https://wp.wpi.edu/wpilib/robotics-videos/>`__ is also available.

 .. note:: RobotBuilder generates code using the old Command Framework.
-For more details on the old framework see :doc:`[Old] Command Based Programming <docs\software\old-commandbased>`.
+For more details on the old framework see :ref:`[Old] Command Based Programming <docs/software/old-commandbased/index:[Old] Command Based Programming>`.

 Divide the Robot into Subsystems
 --------------------------------